Shanmukh-666/study-sync/STORY-1-PROJECT-SETUP-DATABASE.md

 merge into main
 ```

+This keeps the work of each team member separated and allows the completed stories to be reviewed before being merged into the shared `main` branch.

 ## 18. Files That Must Not Be Committed

-The root `.gitignore` should exclude:
+The root `.gitignore` contains the following exclusions:

 ```text
 node_modules/